When Do Potholes Form?

 Supplies Needed To Fill A Pothole

-- Asphalt/ Concrete Saw (or Hammer and Chisel) – To square the edges and remove damaged pavement before you begin pothole patching.
-Be smart and have a spare blade for the saw.
+- Asphalt/concrete Saw (or hammer and chisel) – Square the edges and remove damaged pavement before you begin patching potholes.
+Consider having a spare blade for the saw.

-- Cold Asphalt Patch – One 50 lb bag will fill a pothole that’s 4 square feet and 1 inch thick.
+- Cold asphalt patch – One 50-pound bag will fill a pothole that’s four square feet and one-inch thick.

 - Brush Or Roller

 How To Patch Asphalt: For Contractors